Biden picks Boston Mayor Marty Walsh as labor secretary

 “We Irish, as you know, we’re dreamers, yet we’re realists.
 We’re spiritual, yet we are doubters.
 We are compassionate, yet we’re demanding.
 Everything in us runs deep: sadness and joy, heartache and hope, fortitude and faith,” Biden said in his message last year.
 “We are the only people on earth who are always nostalgic for the future.”

-The son of Irish immigrants, Walsh grew up in a triple-decker in Boston’s working class Dorchester neighborhood.
+The son of Irish immigrants, Walsh grew up in a triple-decker in Boston’s working-class Dorchester neighborhood.
 As a child, he survived a four-year bout with Burkitt lymphoma starting when he was 7.

 Walsh said one of the toughest things about his cancer treatment was losing his hair, which he said was red at the time and hard to match for a wig.
 He later recalled how someone living on the top floor of the three-family home clipped a bit of his hair and came back later with an identical red wig.